hyli-org/wallet/README.md

 ## Development

 ### Building Contracts
-After making any changes to the contracts, rebuild them with:
+When making changes to the contracts, their ELF are automatically rebuilt.
+If you want to have reproducible builds with docker, remove the feature "nonreproducible" from server's Cargo.toml and build the contracts using:
 ```bash
 cargo build -p contracts --features build --features all
 ```